Welcome & Classroom Information

 Name: Mr. Thad Robbins

-Hobbies/Outside Interests: Flying airplanes, SCUBA Diving, Baseball, table tennis, Badminton, Coffee, Minnesota Vikings Football, Family Camping.
+Hobbies/Outside Interests: Flying airplanes, SCUBA Diving, Baseball, table tennis, Badminton, Pickle Ball, Coffee, Family Camping.

 Favorite Quote: "Choose a job you love and you will never have to work another day in your life."

 I grew up in a town very similar to Camarillo, called San Juan Capistrano-attending public school through the twelfth grade.
 I went to UCLA for college and majored in Math and Engineering.
 In fact, I thought I was going to be an engineer, but I fell in love with teaching and here I am 20+ years later and I've never regretted it.
 Bruin blue and gold are my favorite colors.
 I am married and have one son and one daughter.
-During my free time I like to play badminton, play fantasy football and baseball, study the weather, SCUBA dive, and read the newspaper.
+During my free time I like to play badminton, study the weather, SCUBA dive, and read the newspaper.
 But, one of my favorite things to do in my free time is fly airplanes.
 This summer, I spent a lot of time learning how to fly in clouds with just the instruments.
-In fact, I acheived one of my most challenging goals by attaining my Instrument Ground Instructor rating.
+In fact, I achieved one of my most challenging goals by attaining my Instrument Ground Instructor rating.
+I also have an Advanced Ground Instructors rating that allows me to do ground instruction using a flight simulator.
 The picture above is me in my brother’s airplane.
 He’s a pilot too.
-You will notice that we have a flight simulator in the classroom.
-That is for those of you who want to join the aviation club and learn how to fly.
-Once we return to regular school, I will start that up the Aviation Club as soon as I can.
-So, stay tuned for an announcement on that.
+You will notice that we have flight simulators in the classroom.
+That is for those of you who want to join the Aviation Club and learn how to fly.
+The Aviation Club takes place during lunch on Tuesdays and Thursdays.
 One final thing you should know about me is that I love being a teacher because every day is different and I enjoy seeing my students learn.
 I also learn from my students.
 Of course, I think it is important to have fun along the way too.
 I look forward to getting to know all of you as well.